 “This is the display of the inquiry of Herodotus of Halicarnassus, so that things done by man not be forgotten in time, and that great and marvelous deeds, some displayed by the Hellenes, some by the barbarians, not lose their glory, including among others what was the cause of their waging war on each other”.

 Godley’s translation 1920

 Although he follows the tradition of Homer, his work stands out for its purpose: it is an ‘inquiry’, and he looks at different sources and reports the different versions that are told about events.
-Ultimately, he is interested in hearing different sides for each story, including the point of view of the other ethnic groups – notably the Persians; he also is constantly looking for the reason why events occur, and very keen to make sure all this is not forgotten.
+Ultimately, he is interested in hearing different sides of each story, including the point of view of the other ethnic groups – notably the Persians; he also is constantly looking for the reason why events occur and is very keen to make sure all this is not forgotten.
 Finally, it is important to bear in mind the relevance of the choice of prose for his work – sometimes the means is indeed a great part of the message!

 4. How can I learn more about Herodotus’ context?

-If you are looking for some easy to watch videos, here is a list of some relevant ones:
+If you are looking for some easy-to-watch videos, here is a list of some relevant ones:

 https://www.youtube.com/watch?v=Q-mkVSasZIM is a fun crash course on the Persian Wars

 https://www.youtube.com/watch?v=huf2v1eIObQ Chris Pelling on historical narrative

 https://www.youtube.com/watch?v=AHTokb35nGM Tom Holland on his own translation

 Here is a reconstruction of the world as Herodotus may (rather anachronically) have seen it: